 The last 5 years have seen the foundations of a revolution in both mobility and payments, with both areas receiving large sums of VC funding.

-In mobility, you have the combined forces of ride hailing, car sharing, micro mobility and mobility-as-a.service applications.
-These automobility trends, coupled with the progress towards autonomy, connected and electric vehicles, are radically reshaping the industry.
+In mobility, you have the combined forces of ride hailing, car sharing, micromobility, and mobility as a service application.
+These automobility trends, coupled with the progress towards autonomy, electric and connected vehicles, are radically reshaping the industry.
 Traditional automotive players are being disrupted by technology providers that are better able to meet the evolving needs of users.

 In payments, contactless methods continue to rise.
 In the UK, it is expected that 36% of all payments will be contactless payments by the year 2027.
 This is likely to be further accelerated by the perceived infection risk of handling cash in the times of COVID-19.
 We are also seeing the rise of crypto and invisible payments.